BobTheBuidler/ez-a-sync/README.md

     ...
 ```

+See the [documentation](#https://bobthebuidler.github.io/ez-a-sync/source/a_sync.html#a_sync.ASyncIterator) for more information.

 #### ASyncFilter

-The `ASyncFilter` class filters items of an async iterable based on a provided function.
+The [ASyncFilter](#https://bobthebuidler.github.io/ez-a-sync/source/a_sync.html#a_sync.ASyncFilter) class filters items of an async iterable based on a provided function.
 It can handle both synchronous and asynchronous filter functions.

 ```python
 from a_sync import ASyncFilter